 The structure is flexible and can be tailored to meet individual circumstances.
-It is important to draft bespoke articles of association and shareholders’ agreements to regulate which family members can make decisions and what happens when the shareholders die or when other events occur.
+It is important to draft bespoke articles of association and shareholders’ agreements.
+This is to regulate which family members can make decisions.
+It also manages what happens when the shareholders die or when other events occur.

-- Profit from your investments will be subject to the lower corporation tax (currently 19%) rather than the higher rate income tax
+- Profit from your investment will be subject to corporation tax, which is lower than the higher rates of income tax

 - No upfront inheritance tax charges

 - Greater control over how assets are distributed and what happens in the event of severance from the family (such as divorce)

 - Flexibility in the types of assets that can be held

 The benefits of Family Investment Companies makes it a great alternative to Trust agreements in many circumstances.
 For more information on the benefits FICs can provide, contact us for advice.